45ninjas/timesheets-api/docs/project.md

 `/v1/days/{date}`

-A day shows all the shifts that started on the provied date.
+A day shows all the shifts that started on the provide date.

 Days can only `GET`